SEO & ADA: Accessibility Meets Crawlability

 However, emojis add personality and give your products and services the excitement they deserve.
 Emojis upgrade a post about changing your AC filter to a fun reminder that your AC unit deserves love, so go change your filter.
 Instead of talking at your followers, you are talking with them.

-Brands can also use emojis to better understand their customers’ wants and needs.
+Brands can also use emojis to understand their customers’ wants and needs better.
 You can gauge your audience’s feelings by including these CTAs in your posts:

 Not only will you boost your engagement rate, but your followers will feel heard!
 There’s nothing better than an engaged audience that will let you know how they feel.
 You never know, your next big idea may come from an Instagram comment!